I want to share how to prepare the slurpingly delicious Taiwanese beef noodle soup.

 There are two ways to serve braised beef with noodles.

-Prepare a basic soup stock for the noodle.
+Prepare a basic soup stock for the noodles.
 If you have time, get some beef bones to make a pot of beef stock.
-Season the stock with salt and pepper and pour onto the bowl of blanched noddles.
-Then spoon the beef along with the gravy on top of the noodles.
+Season the stock with salt and pepper and pour onto the bowl of egg noodles.
+Then spoon the beef stew meat along with the gravy on top of the noodles.
+You may like to make a change with other types of rice noodles.

-If you think this is too troublesome, use the ready-made beef stock or chicken stock purchase from the supermarket.
-Alternatively, use water with some salt to dilute the thick, concentrated braised gravy to make the soup, which will not be as flavorful of course.
+If you think this is too troublesome, use the supermarket’s ready-made beef broth or chicken stock.
+Alternatively, use water with some salt to dilute the thick, concentrated braised gravy to make the soup, which will not be as flavorful.

-Alternatively, serve the beef with the blanched noodles without the soup.
+Alternatively, serve the beef with fresh noodles without the soup.

 You can also cook a hard-boiled egg to serve along with the noodles.
-Garnish with some blanched vegetable such as bok choy, and serve.
+Garnish with some blanched vegetables such as bok choy, and serve.

 Prepare the noodles

-You can use any noodles for this Taiwanese beef noodle soup recipe, but my choice is the Shanghai ramen.
-You need to blanch the noodles in boiling water until it becomes al dente.
+You can use any noodles for this Taiwanese beef noodle soup recipe, but I choose the Shanghai ramen.
+It would be best to blanch the noodles in boiling water until they become al dente.
 The timing depends on the types of noodles and pleases following the instruction as stated on the packaging.

-Drain the noodles in the colander and place it in a bowl.
-Add the stock and then spoon the beef and the rich beef gravy on top.
+Drain the noodles in the colander and place them in a bowl.
+Add the stock and then spoon the beef and the rich beef gravy.
 Since the beef gravy is highly concentrated, make sure you taste to avoid adding too much, which will turn too salty.

 - 1 kg beef (brisket, chuck)